 The Herald was a successful car in its day selling well over half a million units including saloon, convertible, estate and coupe versions, as well as a van model.
 But by early 1970 the Herald was severely outdated in style, and although it was still selling well, the labour-intensive method of construction meant the cars were being sold at a loss.
 The Herald saloon lasted until December 1970 and the convertible and estate until May 1971, when production ended.

-New performance-based Triumphs such as the TR5 and the Vitesse 2 litre took up the baton for the marque, but these undoubtedly benefitted from the ten years of development in the Herald.
-So herald the Triumph, and a happy 60th birthday!
+New performance-based Triumphs such as the TR5 and the Vitesse 2 litre took up the baton for the marque, but these undoubtedly benefited from the ten years of development that went into the Herald.